-This model comes with an ergonomic arm rest for extra comfort, perfect for beginners that spend a lot of time practicing.
+The body of this acoustic guitar comes with an ergonomic arm rest for extra comfort, which is the top choice for beginners that spend a lot of time practicing.

-Taylor A12e (A stands for Academy) features simple electronics and comes with a cool gig bag.
+Taylor A12e (A stands for Academy) body also features simple electronics and comes with a cool gig bag.

-Made in America, this high-end guitar features interesting design and an impressive sound.
+Made in America, this high-end acoustic guitar features interesting body design and an impressive sound.

-Many people have never heard of Breedlove, but once they hear the sound, they don't forget.
+Many people have never heard of Breedlove guitars, but once they hear the sound, they don't forget.

-This guitar doesn't have a lot of onboard controls, but you get an excellent sound reproduction nevertheless.
+This guitar doesn't have a lot of onboard controls, but you get top sound reproduction nevertheless.

-With its eye-catching design, the Taylor 224ce-K will impress your friends and make you stand out from the crowd.
+With its eye-catching Auditorium body shape and Venetian cutaway, the Taylor 224ce-K will impress your friends and make you stand out from the crowd.

-It features a 14-fret dreadnought body and comes with a solid Sitka spruce top.
+It features a 14-fret dreadnought body and comes with a solid Sitka spruce top of the body.
 It is proven to help the guitar get more balanced and sophisticated sound.

-Takamine does have models that are more high-end than this one, so why feature this one?
-Because Bruce Springsteen uses it, duh!
+Takamine does have acoustic guitars that are more high-end than this one, so why feature this one?
+Well, Bruce Springsteen uses it!